wp-plugins/slideshow-gallery/readme.txt

 * FIX: Turning off autoslide setting doesn't stop autoslide
 * FIX: Javascript error due to tooltip() call
 * FIX: Width/height of slideshow is less than the settings
+* FIX: Issues with some of the setting sliders

 = 1.2.3.2 =
 * ADD: List/grid switching for ordering of slides